Yellen defends bank regulations passed after 2008 crisis

 Yellen said the Fed is prepared to adjust the regulations as needed to help financial institutions.
 But in a speech to an annual conference of central bankers in Jackson Hole, she implicitly rejected efforts by Republicans, including President Donald Trump, to scrap the 2010 Dodd-Frank law as a threat to the economy.

-Overhanging Yellen’s speech Friday was the possibility that it will mark her final appearance in Jackson Hole as Fed chair.
+Overhanging Yellen’s speech was the possibility that it marks her final appearance in Jackson Hole as Fed chair.
 Her term as chair will end in February, and Trump has made clear he is considering replacing her.
 One candidate he has mentioned is Gary Cohn, a former Goldman Sachs senior executive who leads Trump’s National Economic Council.

 Most Read Stories